 Our installations quickly drew attention.
 People found us online and watched our videos tens of thousands of times.
 Local news even picked up our story, talking about it on the radio, TV, and online.

 All this was made possible thanks to flowers blooming in the springtime, and a marketing campaign that was natural, sustainable, and organic.

 Looking back, I needed this.
 As an international student you sometimes feel a bit disconnected, and today’s world is so digital we can forget that we live in a real one too.
 It’s almost silly to have to remind ourselves that.

 Working with people to build things together is one of the greatest feelings.
 We do it digitally all the time—technology is founded on connections and networks.
 But being physically there on this project meant the world to me, and helped me create a better impact.
 From shoveling dirt to aggregating video counts, there’s nothing quite like being on the front line of a project that makes people smile.

-Nicolas Haddad is a Canadian journalist and producer who came to IE to get his Master in Visual and Digital Media at the School of Human Sciences and Technology.
+Nicolas Haddad is a Canadian journalist and producer who came to IE to get his Master in Visual & Digital Media at the School of Human Sciences and Technology.
 He cares about giving a voice to voiceless communities, promoting sustainable development, and putting people first.
-In his spare time he enjoys cycling, live music and Madrid’s many terrasses, and proudly serves as Editor in Chief of Rewire Magazine.
+In his spare time he enjoys cycling, live music, and Madrid’s many terraces, and previously served as Editor in Chief of Rewire Magazine.